The Best Kodaikanal Itinerary for 3 Days in 2024

 Kodaikanal is a picturesque town in the Tamil Nadu near Ooty which is famous for its blossoms and weather.
 Somehow the name doesn’t ring a bell for people living outside South India, unlike the more popular names like Ooty and Munnar.
-Perhaps that is the reason some bloggers call it an “offbeat” location.
-I disagree with those bloggers but we will come to that shortly.

-Imagine a land of eternal spring, lush green valleys, beautiful cascades, and pristine lakes – sounds like a paradise on earth right?
 Unfortunately, this is also the reason for over tourism that can spoil your experience in the town.
 The travel brochures keep highlighting the over-crowded tourist zones of Kodaikanal without being honest about the experience.
-So I decided to write an honest travel guide which will help you plan your Kodaikanal itinerary in a way that will enhance your experience and save you from disappointment.

-If you visit in the summer, I will suggest you explore outside the Kodaikanal town.
+If you visit in the summer (peak season), I will suggest you explore outside the Kodaikanal town.
 You may like to book a resort and completely skip the touristy spots (which I have marked in star in my itinerary).
-So here is a carefully curated Kodaikanal itinerary including the popular as well as offbeat locations in this not-so-offbeat hill station.

 Kodaikanal Itinerary Day 1: